jchi2241/RMA_tool/README.md

 - figure how to store and display scanned/signed papers
 - figure how to display customer address in a neater way in editablegrid

-- redo this in a rails or node.js
+- redo this in a CMS, drupal?